gitlovenotwar/quick-node-backend-kit/README.md

-# Quick Full Stack Kit
+# Quick Node Backend Kit

 A starter kit that utilizes the modern kit for a backend app.
 It is designed to setup as simple as possible to extend for different uses.